anujkumaryadav/A2TECH/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or find any issues, please feel free to open an issue or a pull request.

-## System Architecture

-The A2Tech is a  EdTech platform consists of three main components: the front-end, the back-end, and the database.
-The platform follows a client-server architecture, with the front-end serving as the client and the back-end and database serving as the server.

 ### Front-end